 How about the operating system alone upgrade?

 When the Mac is really old and new operating system is not supported, it’s a good idea to upgrade to a new Mac computer.
 Otherwise consider your priorities.
 You may also consider computing equipments you use side-by-side.
 New Macs do not support regular USB 2.0 or 3.0 ports.
 They are USB-C type now.
 When your old Mac is usable and is still productive, the new Mac will not make your jobs more efficient.
 Rather it may jeopardize demanding you extra expenses for adapters and cables.
 Also the chances are that newer Macs may demand newer equipments.
-You may like to consult a Mac tech to consider potential impacts in your computing setup and productivity.
+You may like to get a quote consulting a Mac tech to consider potential impacts in your computing setup and productivity.

 As long as the machine supports new and improved macOS, it’s still a good idea to upgrade the operating system considering that it will not invite incompatibility issues whatsoever.
 Do some research and then only long to upgrade your system or system setup environments.
 If you need any assistance in understanding your situation, contact us via our contact page and we’ll try to help understand the possibilities and the impacts if any.